 A couple of weeks ago I posted about a clock wreath and asked if anyone would like to know how I made the bow for the wreath.
 Many of you wrote to me saying, yes, please.
-I have the post for you today.
+I have the bow making post for you today.

 I have made quite a lot of bows in my life having worked in retail display where everything in the store during the holidays was embellished with a bow – trees, wreaths, garlands, and gift boxes.
 I have made hundreds.
 Literally of all types, colors, sizes, and in 3 different ways – Multi-loop, 3-Piece with a stapler, and the Easy “M”.
 While I can make one with my eyes closed, I know that not everyone knows how to make one using ribbon and adding wire so that it can be easily attached to wreaths, garlands, gift boxes, and more.

 I am going to show you the steps on how to make a basic 2 loop bow using the “M” method.
 I bought the ribbon at TJ Maxx.

 The Easy “M” is my “go-to” bow and works with any kind of ribbon, but best with wired ribbon.

 How to Make a Ribbon Bow Using Only One Length of Ribbon